Meta Layoffs Show the Human Cost of AI Spending

 Visa holders who have 60 days to find new employment or leave the country

-Teams that built products used by billions, now told they're "redundant" The corporate fiction requires you to forget these people exist.
+Teams that built products used by billions, now told they're "redundant" Corporate framing obscures the human impact.
 To see "20%

 workforce reduction" as a number on a spreadsheet rather than 13,400 families